tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Thermal Physics/Latent Heat.md

 - The kinetic energy of the molecules remains the same during a phase change
 - The potential energy changes
-- As a substance is heated - the bonds between molecules become weaker and the electrostatic potential energy increases
+- As a substance is heated - the bonds between molecules become weaker and the electrostatic potential energy increases Is the heater the only thing affecting the melting?
+- Use of a control experiment
+- Then deduct the mass m(c) from m
+- m(melted) = m - m(c)